akuppan1/Telecom-Churn-Analysis/README.md

   We were tasked to analyze a telecom company's customer data in order help them mitigate their customer churn rate.

 ## Summary
   We saw that there indeed was a pattern for churn.
 Customers who churned were usually people with month-to-month contracts and churned within the first 12 months of their contract.
 We based our recommendations on this observation as well as others found in the data.
-The observations we found were done with the help of random forest decision trees to find feature importance with GridSearchCV tool to fine-tune the parameters of the model in order to optimize the features selected.
+We utilized random forest decision trees to find feature importance with GridSearchCV tool to fine-tune the parameters of the model in order to optimize the features selected.

 ## The Data
 https://www.kaggle.com/blastchar/telco-customer-churn